Partnership Drugs Initiative

 PDI aims to work alongside local partners, primarily Alcohol and Drug Partnerships (ADPs) to ensure support can contribute to local strategic plans.
 PDI are happy to work with ADPs and partners to

-- Share PDI learning that can contribute to local support for children and young people find more about learning
+- Share PDI learning that can contribute to local support for children and young people.

-- Work with ADPs and other partners to develop a proposal (charity lead)
+- Work with ADPs and other partners to develop a proposal.

 To help PDI identify and address geographical gaps we are proactively engaging with ADPs across Scotland where there is currently no PDI presence to start conversations and look at potential merits of working together.
 This has included developing new supported projects, facilitating sessions to share PDI learning with local practitioners, providing insight into work that is being delivered in other areas across Scotland.